Delayed Gratification Could Make You a Millionaire

 Have you read The Millionaire Next Door: Surprising Secrets of America’s Wealthy, by Thomas J. Stanley and William D. Danko?

-This book was first published in 1998 with a more recent publication in 2010.
-The bestseller shows how regular folks like you, living on Main Street USA and working hard at their eight to five jobs are able to amass a fortune using good common sense and living by the principles of delayed gratification.
+This book was first published in 1998, with a more recent publication in 2010.
+The bestseller shows how regular folks like you, living on Main Street USA and working hard at their eight to five jobs, can amass a fortune using good common sense and living by the principles of delayed gratification.

 What kind of wealth accumulator are you?